krithikasivaram/sivaramambikasaran.github.io/blog/quotes.md

 <span style="color:lime">``The ability to quote is a serviceable substitute for wit." -- W. Somerset Maugham</span>

+- ``Only the meek, weak and poor keep talking about fairness, justice and equality." -- Krishnamurti Ramanathan Iyer

 - ``Meeting is where minutes are kept and hours are lost"

 - ``Education is an admirable thing, but it is well to remember from time to time that nothing that is worth knowing can be taught." -- Oscar Wilde